 Travel to countries subject to United States government sanctions (i.e. Cuba, Iran, North Korea and Syria) may require prior United States government authorization.
 This includes travel for purposes that would not otherwise be subject to United States export control laws, such as participation in a conference.

-- Contact the Assistant Director of Export Controls to determine if your travel requires prior authorization.
+- Contact the Export Controls team to determine if your travel requires prior authorization.

 Contact the Vice Provost for International Affairs and Operations for travel to all sanctioned countries and for detailed information about Princeton's initiatives in Cuba.